 With Disney Codeillusion, you follow some of your favorite Disney characters through 125 lessons that average 30 minutes per lesson.

-You’ll learn four primary coding languages:
+Through various courses and code learning games, you’ll learn four primary coding languages:

 ...and apply them across various real-world projects, including website design, game development, and media art.